 Well the seats of most vehicles (especially work vehicles) don't come with the right amount of lumbar support.

-This means that your lower back flattens against the seat as you drive, forcing you into an unhealthy 'C' shaped posture.
+This means that your lower back flattens against the back of the seat as you drive, forcing you into an unhealthy 'C' shaped posture.

 However by placing a lumbar support cushion between the seat and your lower back you can bridge this gap.

-Relieving the pressure and strain on your lower back, and allowing your back muscles to rest and relax.
+And while they can't block out the whole body vibrations from the vehicle, they will relieve some of the pressure and strain on your lower back and allow your back muscles to rest and relax.

 Meaning less back pain from driving!

-And a great lumbar support cushion for your van or truck is the Comfilife Lumbar Support Cushion.
+And a great lumbar support cushion to get for your van or truck is the Everlasting Comfort lumbar support cushion.

-And click here for a list of gift ideas for truck drivers that will also help to keep you healthy, safe, and happy on your long drive.
+You can also click here for a list of gift ideas for truck drivers that will also help to keep them healthy, safe, and happy on their long drive.

-Working in the construction industry can be extremely hazardous for our bodies, so you need to learn how to work smart.
+Because working in the construction industry can be extremely hazardous for our bodies.

-And the suggestions I've put forward here will help you to get rid of pain at work.
+However, by following some of the suggestions I've put forward here you can get rid of pain at work.

-Let me know in the comments if you have any other suggestions that can help people stay pain-free on site.
+So let me know how you get on in the comments, and don't be shy if you have any other suggestions that can help people stay pain-free on site.

 And here's to a happier and healthier work day for us all.